cs4241-19a/a2-shortstack/README.md

 My website implements my initial goals well.
 In the future I want to calculate computer health based on a better algorithm.
 I also would like to improve the computer health section style to make it more pleasing.
 I could also add more statistics.
+I should also force a certain kind of input, and not allow incorrect entries.
 Lastly, I want to add a button that can populate the fields automatically (by getting the current fps, cpu temp, and gpu temp).

 http://a2-andrewrm98.glitch.me